RunestoneInteractive/pythonds/_sources/AlgorithmAnalysis/Lists.rst

 beginning of the list will continue to increase as the list grows.

-:ref:`Listing 4 <lst_popmeas>` shows one attempt to measure the difference between the two uses of pop.
-As you can see from this first example, popping from the end takes 0.0003 milliseconds, whereas popping from the beginning takes 4.82 milliseconds.
-For a list of two million elements this is a factor of 16,000.
+:ref:`Listing 4 <lst_popmeas>` shows one attempt to measure the difference between the two uses of ``pop``.
+As you can see from this first example, popping from the end takes 0.00014 milliseconds, whereas popping from the beginning takes 2.09779 milliseconds.
+For a list of two million elements this is a factor of 15,000.

 There are a couple of things to notice about :ref:`Listing 4 <lst_popmeas>`.
 The first is the statement ``from __main__ import x``.
-Although we did not define a function we do want to be able to use the list object x in our test.
+Although we did not define a function, we do want to be able to use the list object x in our test.
 This approach allows us to time just the single ``pop`` statement and get the most accurate measure of the time for that single operation.
-Because the timer repeats 1000 times it is also important to point out that the list is decreasing in size by 1 each time through the loop.
-But since the initial list is two million elements in size we only reduce the overall size by :math:`0.05\%`
+Because the timer repeats a thousand times, it is also important to point out that the list is decreasing in size by one each time through the loop.
+But since the initial list is two million elements in size, we only reduce the overall size by :math:`0.05\%`.

 .. _lst_popmeas: